k2view-academy/K2View-Academy/articles/32_LU_storage/04_business_entity_on_pg.md

 This functionality should be used when the main use case is driven mostly from cross-instance queries, for reportings, dashboards or data analytics systems.

-This is the preffered option when asking the following:
+This is the preferred option when asking the following:

 1. Query the number of customers per credit class.
-2. List the customers with over payments.
+2. List the customers with overpayments.
 3. Query how many customers live in New York city.

 The Logical Unit's data is saved in PostgreSQL in 2 different schemas: